MDiv (Master of Divinity)

 While focused primarily to prepare non-ordained people for ministerial leadership, the Loyola MDiv program also welcomes members of religious communities, clergy, and participants from other communions committed to an academic and formational experience attuned to the diversity, mutuality, and collaboration that will characterize tomorrow's Church.

-Students can pursue the degree on either a full- or part-time basis.
+Students can pursue the degree on campus or as a distance program via online education.
+For the distance program, the course in Liturgical Leadership will require an on campus intensive, but all other courses are available entirely online.
+Students can take courses on either a full or part-time basis.
 Full-time students take three-four years to complete the program; part-time students typically complete their degree within five-six years.
-The typical course load is three or -four courses per semester for full-time students, with additional classes taken over two summers.
+The typical course load is three or four courses per semester for full-time students, with additional classes taken over two summers.
 The MDiv degree cannot be completed on a summers-only basis.

 The MDiv of the Institute of Pastoral Studies at Loyola University Chicago truly assists persons in achieving a degree of difference for tomorrow's Church as it prepares people to lead extraordinary lives.